-Trama Textiles offers fantastic homestays where travellers can have an authentic trip and share the daily lives of our weavers and their families in rural Guatemala.
-This off-the-beaten track experience is a unique chance to learn more about the Mayan culture and take part in local traditions.
+Trama Textiles offers unique homestays where travelers can share the daily lives of our weavers and their families in rural Guatemala.
+This experience gives home stayers a first-hand chance to learn about Mayan culture with real women weavers at the heart of Trama's organization.

-San Martin is the village where Amparo, the director of Trama Textiles, lives.
-Travellers can stay with Amparo and her family or in another weaver’s home in the village.
-In San Martin it is unlikely other tourists will be staying in this area, which makes the experience even more authentic and original than Lake Atitlan.
-This homestay is only a 1 hour bus ride from Xela, making it the perfect quick escape from the city.
+San Martin is the village where Amparo, the president of Trama Textiles, lives.
+Home-stayers can stay either with Amparo and her family, or in another weaver’s home.
+San Martin is isolated, so it's unlikely other tourists will be staying in this area, which makes the experience more rugged than the San Juan homestay.
+Conveniently, San Martin is located only one hour's bus ride away from Xela, making it a quick and easy escape from the city with minimal travel time.

 “Staying with one of the families was one of the most amazing experiences from my time in Guatemala.
 I chose to stay with Francisca´s family in San Juan, Lake Atitlan and am already wanting to return.
-I felt like part of the family and participated in their daily lives for the weekend.
-I was also lucky to be in the town when their football team won against the neighbouring town San Pedro.
+I felt like part of the family, participating in their daily lives for the weekend.
+I was also lucky enough to be in the town when their football team won against the neighbouring town San Pedro.
 The streets were filled with the locals dancing and singing all afternoon.
-I cannot recommend doing homestay highly enough!” – Lauren O, Australia
+I cannot recommend doing Trama's homestays highly enough!” – Lauren O, Australia

-Watch the video below to find out how a homestay helps the weavers and their families.
+Watch the video below to discover how these homestays help the weavers and their families.